gianni-smdt/powershell-scripts/README.md

 ## License

-Distributed under the GPL-3.0 License.
+Distributed under the MIT License.
 See `LICENSE` file for more details.

 ## Contact